 - (a) Required Conditions.
 Except as otherwise noted for specific uses, buildings and uses in the C-2 District shall comply with the following required conditions: - 1.
-Seventy-five (75) percent of all goods produced and services performed on the premises shall be sold at retail on the premises where produced.

-- 2. The facade of all buildings shall be finished with face brick, wood, glass, stone, fluted cement, or stucco-like material.
-Cement or cinder block facades shall not be permitted.
-In recognition of developing technologies in building materials, the Planning Commission may agree to approve other materials provided they are compatible with surrounding properties, and further provided that such materials meet appropriate architectural, aesthetic, and safety concerns. - 3.
-Exterior walls facing all public or private rights-of-way or customer parking areas, shall have a finished appearance, using the same materials as used on the front of the building.
+Seventy-five (75%) percent of all goods produced and services performed on the premises shall be sold at retail on the premises where produced. - 2.
+A minimum of eighty percent (80%) of the front facade of all buildings, exclusive of window areas, shall be finished with face brick, wood, glass, stone, fluted cement, cut stone, split face block, scored architectural block, native field stone, cast stone, granite, marble or ceramic tile.
+A minimum of twenty percent (20%) of the front facade shall be glass windows.
+Calculations are exclusive of the roof area.
+Cement or cinder block front facades are prohibited.
+In recognition of developing technologies in building materials, the Planning Commission may agree to approve other materials provided they are compatible with surrounding properties, and further provided that such materials meet appropriate architectural, aesthetic, and safety concerns.

+- 3. Exterior walls facing a public or private right-of-way or customer, visitor, vendor or employee parking areas, shall contain at least four (4) vertical feet or greater of the same type of materials as used on the front facade of the building and identified in Section 11.06(a)2 for the entire width of the exterior wall.
+Window area shall be the same or greater percentage as used on the front facade of the building.
 Wherever possible, meter boxes, dumpsters, and mechanical equipment should not be located on a side of the building that faces residentially-zoned or used property, or public street rights-of-ways. - 4.
+The provisions of Section 11.06(a)2 and Section 11.06(a)3 shall not apply to an existing building unless it is reconstructed.

+The Zoning Administrator may approve alterations to an existing building that do not increase the floor area when the proposed alterations include materials permitted by Section 11.06(a)2; the alterations shall not be considered a reconstruction of the building in this event.

+The Zoning Administrator may also approve alterations to an existing building that increase the floor area as permitted by Section 18.08 of this Ordinance when the alterations comply with Section 11.06(a)2 and Section 11.06(a)3; the alterations shall not be considered a reconstruction of the building in this event.

+The Zoning Administrator may refer any proposed building alterations to the Planning Commission for review and possible approval.

-There shall be no outside storage or processing of any goods, inventory, or equipment. - (b) Site Plan Review.
+- 5. There shall be no outside storage or processing of any goods, inventory, or equipment. - 6.
+The lot on which the use is conducted shall have frontage on and abut a paved public street for the entire width of the lot and shall provide vehicular access only from a paved public street or streets. - 7.
+Site structures shall be of the same architectural character and material as the front façade of the building or buildings. - (b) Site Plan Review.
 Site plan review and approval is required for all uses in accordance with Chapter 18. - (c) General Standards.
-Buildings and uses in C-2 Districts shall be subject to all other applicable standards and requirements of this Ordinance including the General Provisions (Chapter 3), Nonconformities (Chapter 17), Off-Street Parking (Chapter 15), Landscaping (Chapter 3), and Sign Regulations (Chapter 16).
+Buildings and uses in C-2 Districts shall be subject to all other applicable standards and requirements of this Ordinance including the General Provisions (Chapter

+3), Nonconformities (Chapter 17), Off-Street Parking (Chapter 15), Landscaping (Chapter 3), and Sign Regulations (Chapter 16).